 - Do not work on a live circuit, unless absolutely necessary.
 If you have to work on a live circuit, use properly insulated tools, follow all preparation procedures, and wear proper PPE.

-About safety standards and compliance
+Safety standards and compliance

 One of the most critical standards for electrical test equipment is the IEC 61010 product safety standard that establishes Measurement Category (CAT) and voltage ratings for electrical environments.
 These ratings (CAT II, CAT III, and CAT IV) identify the voltage transient level that electrical test tools have been designed to withstand.
 The higher the CAT rating the higher the level of voltage the tool has been rated for.

 An interesting note about safety standards for tools and equipment is that the standardization bodies are not responsible for enforcing them.
-So in addition to complying with the standards in designing and manufacturing the tools, each manufacturer should have its tools certified by at least one independent testing agency such as CSA, Underwriters Laboratories (UL), TÜV (Technischer Überwachungs-Verein), and ETL/Intertek.
+So, in addition to complying with the standards in designing and manufacturing the tools, each manufacturer should have its tools certified by at least one independent testing agency such as CSA, Underwriters Laboratories (UL), TÜV (Technischer Überwachungs-Verein), and ETL/Intertek.

 Fluke has its own Product Compliance Laboratory where, as part of the development process, a team of safety engineers tests Fluke tools to at least one level beyond the standards.
 This allows Fluke to find design weaknesses or errors so they can be corrected in the final instrument.